Ratndeep-Shejwal/Ratndeep-Shejwal/README.md

-# 💫 About Me:
+💫 About Me:
-🔭 I’m currently working on many technologies<br>🌱 I’m currently learning Machine Learning<br>💬 Ask me about java<br>📫 How to reach me: ratndeepshejwal@gmail.com<br>😄 Pronouns: Mr.
+🔭 I’m a dedicated Java Developer with a passion for backend architecture and system design.
+🌱 Currently expanding my knowledge in Machine Learning and its integration with Java.
+💬 Feel free to ask me about Java, Spring Boot, and building scalable solutions.
+💻 I also enjoy exploring full-stack development and AI projects.
+🌍 Reach me: ratndeepshejwal@gmail.com
+😄 Pronouns: Mr.

 ## 🌐 Socials: